 During their service in Benin, Volunteers learn to speak local languages, including Bariba, Ditamari, Dendi, Fon, French, Mahi, Adja, Kotokoli, and Lokpa.

-In general, 89% of volunteers felt safe or very safe where they lived in Benin.
-And 92% felt safe or very safe where they worked.
-13% of volunteers early terminated mostly due to resignations and medical.
-But more detailed information about safety compared to other Peace Corps countries can be found in the Benin Country Crime Profile.
+As of 2023, 100% of volunteers felt safe or very safe where they lived in Benin.
+And 100% felt safe or very safe where they worked.
+More detailed information about safety compared to other Peace Corps countries can be found in the Benin Country Crime Profile.

 Health problems also can result from local environmental factors, such as dust, humidity, insects, and disease-producing microorganisms.
 Because malaria is endemic in Benin, Volunteers are required to take anti-malarial medication.